 3a.
 The Network Application gets the UE’s request information.

-4a The Network Application selects a proper AI/ML model (including the UE AI/ML model subset and the network AI/ML model subset) for split inference from all matched AI/ML models (with different candidate split points configurations) based on the service requirement information, the UE’s capability information and the network’s capability information.
+4a The Network Application selects a proper AI/ML model (including the UE AI/ML model subset and the network AI/ML model subset) for split inference from all AI/ML models (with different candidate split points configurations) matching the service requirement information, the UE’s capability information and the network’s capability information.

 5a.
 The Network Application sends an AI/ML Inference Resource Allocation request to the AI/ML model inference engine with the selected network AI/ML model subset information (including the split point and the intermediate data information).